Kayan Beauties: Themes

-The film deals with human trafficking and the filmmakers hoped that it would raise awareness of the issue, as well as drawing attention to the word "Kayan" and how the Kayan prefer this ethnonym to the exonymic "Palaung".
+The film deals with human trafficking and the filmmakers hoped that it would raise awareness of the issue, as well as drawing attention to the word "Kayan" and how the Kayan prefer this ethnonym to the exonymic "Padaung".

 Production

 The film was produced by Aung Ko Latt Motion Pictures and the screenplay was written by Hector Carosso.
 The bulk of filming was completed in Shan and Kayah States over three months in 2008.
 It was the first film made in Myanmar to use the Dolby Digital Surround EX surround-sound system and all the production equipment had to be sourced from outside Myanmar, meaning the crew had to learn how to use it before production.
 According to the director, cost around ten times more than the average film made in Myanmar On set, five different languages were spoken, including English, Burmese, Kayan, and Japanese.
 The four primary actors were Kayan women with little previous acting experience.